rudranaidu/ML_MathematicalFoundations/10_ELBO_Optimization_and_Expectation_Maximization.md

 \int P_\theta(x,z)\,dz
 $$

-and learns by maximizing ELBO:
+and learns by maximizing the ELBO:

 $$
 (\theta^*,Q^*)